GLSRC/rescomp/README.md

     git merge Your-Developer-Branch-Name
     git push

-Do **not** merge developer branches into master!
+Do **not** merge your personal _developer_ branches directly into master!
-Only the development branch should be merged into master, and please only do so if you really know what you are doing.
+Only the _development_ branch should be merged into the master branch directly.

 ### Testing: